eosdac/eosdacio-website/_i18n/en/why-vote/section3.md

 ===

  * eosDAC uses a mix of cloud and bare metal servers in several locations around the world
- * eosDAC uses geographically decentralized server location in diverse jurisdictions
+ * eosDAC servers are geographically dispersed in diverse jurisdictions